Skip to Content

 The entry table and surrounding area are filled with budget-friendly DIY Projects that help to create a unique fall decorating style.

-The deconstructed chair was a project from a few years ago.
-I still want to tackle another chair but haven’t gotten over the real truth lessons I learned during this project.
+The unique deconstructed chair was a project from a few years ago.
+I still want to tackle another chair but I’m still recovering from the real truth lessons I learned during this project.

 The thrift store lamp project is still one of my favorites.
-The lamp looks just like my inspiration photo for a fraction of the cost.
+The lamp looks so much like my inspiration photo, but by scouring thrift stores, it was created for a fraction of the cost.

 Entry table in modern farmhouse decorated with DIY corn stalks topiaries & DIY Sweet Gum Ball Stems